clarkwiththew/clarkwiththew/README.md

 - Welcome to my github!
 - 🔭 I’m currently a student at UofT
 - 🌱 I’m currently learning about different topics in Software Engineering
-- 💬 Ask me about Full Stack Development
+- 💬 Ask me about Coffee and Code
-- 📫 How to reach me: Feel free to send me a email
+- 📫 How to reach me: Feel free to send me a email anytime.
+I'm happy to chat over a coffee!

 I use: